-Winter Indoor Box Lacrosse at Midwest Orthopedic Sports Complex
+Winter Indoor Lacrosse at Midwest Orthopedic Sports Complex

-Geared for boy's and girl's in grades 9 - 12, There will be an instructional program for new players and a league format for experienced players that want to play games.
+Geared for boy's and girl's in grades 9 - 12, there will be an instructional program combined with games for all players.

 Skills development can be done at the Hot4Lax Center during the week in individual lessons or group sessions.

 Girls' high school players There will be one time slot for girls this winter.

 Boys' high school players - Boy's box lacrosse is 6 v.
 6 at one time.

 Participants will receive a jersey and excellent coaching from our experienced and knowledgeable coaching staff.

 There will also be periodic updates and additional information about the lacrosse schedule and teams.
 Check the website regularly for updates.